-In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of operations, changes in equity and cash flows present fairly, in all material respects, the financial position of InspireMD, Inc. (the "Company") and its subsidiaries at June 30, 2013 and 2012, and the results of its operations and its cash flows for each of the two years in the period ended June 30, 2013 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of operations changes in equity and cash flows present fairly, in all material respects, the financial positions of InspireMD, Inc. (the "Company") and its subsidiaries at December 31, 2013, June 30, 2013 and 2012, and the results of their operations and their cash flows for 6 months period ended December 31, 2013 and for each of the two years in the period ended June 30, 2013 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We conducted our audit of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audit provide a reasonable basis for our opinion.

+Tel-Aviv, Israel

-Tel Aviv, Israel September 17, 2013 Kesselman & Kesselman Certified Public Accountants (Isr.)
+Kesselman & Kesselman Certified Public Accountants (Isr.)
 A member firm of PricewaterhouseCoopers International Limited

-CONSOLIDATED BALANCE SHEETS
+INSPIREMD, INC. CONSOLIDATED BALANCE SHEETS